Jesse Benton Jr.: Mississippi and the Republic of Texas

-DEAR SIR-A month's sickness haid reduced me almost to the grave.
+DEAR SIR—A month's sickness had reduced me almost to the grave.
 I am now better and traveling on.

 Official information has just reached us that Santa Anna has crossed the Rio Grande, and is marching against us with a large army for the purpose of exterminating us.
 I will place myself in the infantry as a private soldier, and if he pass our bayonets I will be deceived.
 Nearly all our troops are riflemen; no body of infantry to lodge on to form squares, or rush on with and crush the enemy.
 We will die hard, for it will be truly victory or death with us.

 Our volunteers have consumed our provisions and a great many have left us—just what I expected.

 Gen. Cos and his troops, we are informed, have broken their parole, and are returning against us.

 The country on the Rio Grande is given up to a brutal soldiery.
 Seven or eight hundred American citizens from the U.S., reside in Metamoras.
 Women are treated worse than words can paint.
 If we cannot defend the county in any other way, we can do it effectually by adopting the Russian mode of defence, against Napoleon in 1819.

 A great many rivers cross Texas running from north to south.
 The country becomes too soft for cavalry and artillery in wet weather—and if the Mexican troops confine themselves to the sea coast to receive supplies, the climate will destroy them.

 I write this in haste; you will know my weak state by my bad writing.
 A gentleman is waiting to take this on.
-I hope it will reach you safe, and that you will publish it, in hopes that this informa. tion may arouse our brave young men in the west to come on as fast as possible to our assistance.
+I hope it will reach you safe, and that you will publish it, in hopes that this information may arouse our brave young men in the west to come on as fast as possible to our assistance.

 Beef is plenty in the country.